MEDICAL TERMINATION OF PREGNANCY ACT AND RULES: A TEACHER’S COMPREHENSIVE GUIDE TO MTP ACT, 1971 AND AMENDMENT 2021

 Consent Requirements

-- Woman 18 years or more: Written agreement of the woman.
+- Woman 18 years or more: Written agreement of the woman is required.

-- Woman less than 18 years or lunatic: Written agreement of woman’s guardian.
+- Woman less than 18 years or lunatic: Written agreement of woman’s guardian is required.

 PLACE WHERE PREGNANCY MAY BE TERMINATED